LiZihao98/Bachlor_Arbeit/README.md

 The pseudo-code of this algorithm is stored in the "RoutingAlgorithm.txt" file, which outlines the main concepts of the algorithm.
 The implementation code is contained within the "thesis_Algorithm.py" file.
 To evaluate the algorithm's performance in real-world network graphs, we utilize topological data provided by TopologyZoo, conveniently placed in the graphml folder for easy access.

 Additional files are related to the content concerning tree algorithms.

+## Output
+The results are stored in a csv file, which is located in the defined output or output_graphm